 Fentanyl can be absorbed through the skin, and small traces can be deadly.
 It's important to wash any clothing or bedding that may have come into contact with the drug.
-Place all contaminated items in a plastic bag and seal it before putting it in the washing machine.
+Place all contaminated items in a plastic bag and seal them before putting them in the washing machine.
 Be sure to wash your hands thoroughly after handling any contaminated items.

 Before cleaning up the property, it's important that, if there is suspicion of fentanyl in the air to ventilate the area for ar least 24 hours.
 After that time, it would be safe to thoroughly disinfect all areas where the drug was used or stored.
 This includes countertops, floors, carpets, and any other surfaces that may have been exposed.
 Keep windows open to allow fresh air in.

-Fentanyl cleanup is a delicate procedure that should only be performed by certified technicians.
-Bio-One follows the latest health regulations and uses the latest techniques to remove fentanyl, methamphetamine, heroin, and other drugs renmantes safely and effectively.
+Fentanyl cleanup is a delicate procedure that certified technicians should only perform.
+Bio-One follows the latest health regulations and uses the latest techniques to remove fentanyl, methamphetamine, heroin, and other drug remnants safely and effectively.

 Needles and other drug paraphernalia can be hazardous.
 If you come into contact with any needles, do not try to pick them up unless you're trained in how to dispose of biohazardous waste.
 This is why it's so important to use personal protective equipment (PPE) at all times during the cleanup process.

-For any emergencies, contact your local fire department, law enforcement or autohirites for assistance.
+For any emergencies, contact your local fire department, law enforcement, or authorities for assistance.

 Cleaning up after a fentanyl overdose is a risky and potentially dangerous task.
-It would be best if you did not attempt to clean up these scenarios by yourself.
-A professional cleaning company like Bio-One has the experience and training necessary to safely and effectively clean the area from any traces of chemicals and drugs.
+It would be best if you did not try to clean up these scenarios yourself.
+A professional cleaning company like Bio-One of Oceanside has the experience and training necessary to safely and effectively clean the area from any traces of chemicals and drugs.